Disclaimer: The information in this blogpost is subject to change, based upon public input and final Citilink decisions.

 Their coverage areas will be served by updated Route 3 (Village Woods), Route 6 (currently McKinnie/proposed to rename as Southeast), and updated Route 7 (proposed to rename as Anthony)

-• Expanded Route 3 & 6 coverage:
+- Expanded Route 3 & 6 coverage:

 Both routes will provide improved access along Hanna St., Fairfield Ave., Burns Blvd., Calhoun St., Pontiac St., and Lafayette St., serving key apartment communities and Bowen Health.

-• Deviations streamlined:
+- Deviations streamlined:

-Some neighborhood deviation trips will shift to low-floor fixed-route buses for easier boarding and system-wide access.
+Some neighborhood deviation trips will shift to low-floor fixed-route buses for easier boarding and system-wide access. - Reliable frequency:

 These updated routes will run on a consistent 60-minute schedule, maintaining at least seven buses per hour east of Calhoun to ensure strong Southeast coverage.

-Maps of the Current Routes and Proposed Changes
+Maps of the Routes and Changes

 Current System Map

-Proposed System Map
+Upcoming System Map

 Current Map Zoomed In